Richard Neustadt

 Richard Elliott Neustadt (June 26, 1919 – October 31, 2003) was an American political scientist specializing in the United States presidency.
-He also served as adviser to several presidents.
-He was the author of the books Presidential Power and, with Harvey V. Fineberg, The Swine Flu Affair: Decision-Making on a Slippery Disease.
+He served as adviser to several presidents.
+His book Presidential Power has been described as "one of the most influential books ever written about political leadership."
+Thinking In Time: The Uses Of History For Decision Makers won the Grawemeyer Award.
+His other books include Alliance Politics, Preparing to be President, and, with Harvey V. Fineberg, The Swine Flu Affair: Decision-Making on a Slippery Disease.

 Early life

 Neustadt was born in Philadelphia, Pennsylvania, the son of Elizabeth (Neufeld) and Richard Mitchells Neustadt, who was a progressive activist and social worker.
 His family were Jews whose ancestors were from Central Europe.
 Neustadt received a BA in History from the University of California, Berkeley in 1939, followed by an M.A. degree from Harvard University in 1941.
 After a short stint as an economist in the Office of Price Administration, he joined the US Navy in 1942, where he was a supply officer in the Aleutian Islands; Oakland, California; and Washington.
-He then went into the Bureau of Budget (now known as the Office of Management and Budget) while he was working on his Harvard Ph.D., which he received in 1951.
+He then went into the Bureau of the Budget (now known as the Office of Management and Budget) while he was working on his Harvard Ph.D., which he received in 1951.

 Political career

-Neustadt was the Special Assistant of the White House Office from 1950 to 1953 under President Harry S. Truman.
+Neustadt was the special assistant of the White House Office from 1950 to 1953 under President Harry S. Truman.
 During the following year, he was a professor of public administration at Cornell and, from 1954 to 1964, taught government at Columbia University, where he received a Woodrow Wilson Foundation Award in 1961.

-It was at Columbia that Neustadt wrote the book Presidential Power (1960; a revised edition titled Presidential Power and the Modern Presidents: The Politics of Leadership appeared in 1990), in which he examined the decision-making process at the highest levels of government.
+It was at Columbia that Neustadt wrote the book Presidential Power: The Politics of Leadership (1960) in which he examined the decision-making process at the highest levels of government.
 He argued that the President is actually rather weak in the US government; is unable to effect significant change without the approval of the Congress; and in practice must rely on a combination of personal persuasion, professional reputation "inside the Beltway," and public prestige to get things done.
+A revised edition titled Presidential Power and the Modern Presidents: The Politics of Leadership from Roosevelt to Reagan appeared in 1990.

-With his book appearing just before the election of John F. Kennedy, Neustadt soon found himself in demand by the President-elect, and began his advisory role with a 20-page memo suggesting things the President should and should not try to do at the beginning of his term.
-During the 1960s, Neustadt continued to advise Kennedy and later Lyndon B. Johnson.
+With his book appearing just before the election of John F. Kennedy, Neustadt soon found himself in demand by the president-elect, and began his advisory role with a 20-page memo suggesting things the President should and should not try to do at the beginning of his term.
+Neustadt was an official advisor to Harry S. Truman, John F. Kennedy and Lyndon B. Johnson, and an unofficial advisor to Bill Clinton.

+A class that Neustadt taught on the presidency influenced Al Gore to change his major from English to politics and study with Neustadt.